 Performance measurement should compare the risk/reward behavior of each asset class versus the liabilities they are to fund on a frequent basis in similar fashion to the graph above.
 Moreover, total asset growth should be compared to total liability growth to determine the improvement in the funded status.
-There should be no investment review meeting without liabilities being presented!
+There should be never be an investment review meeting without liabilities being presented.
 This is seldom done and an impossible task without the CLI.
 Measuring the growth rate behavior of each asset portfolio to the growth rate behavior of the liability objective (e.g. equity vs. long liabilities) would be the best way to determine the true risk/reward of that asset portfolio.
-Over any given time-horizon, if any asset portfolio outperformed a generic market index, but underperformed liabilities (as measured by the CLI), didn't the client lose?
+Over any given time horizon, if any asset portfolio outperformed a generic market index, but underperformed liabilities (as measured by the CLI), didn't the client lose?
 Wasn't this asset portfolio risky?
 Even more important, is the comparison of total asset growth versus total liability growth.
-Performance measurement is relative to the objective (liabilities) growth rate... the CLI growth rate is the proper hurdle rate for total assets.
-You want asset growth to exceed liability growth then secure that victory (liability Alpha) by transferring this excess return over to the LBP.
+Performance measurement is relative to the objective (liabilities) growth rate... the CLI growth rate is the proper hurdle rate.
+If asset growth exceeds liability growth then secure that victory (liability Alpha) by transferring this excess return over to the LBP.
 Only a Custom Liability Index can accurately calculate the true economic growth of liabilities.
-Again, the no-risk portfolio would be a Liability Beta Portfolio that matches the liabilities with certainty.
-As a result, the core portfolio for a liability objective is a low to no risk Liability Beta Portfolio.
+Only a Liability Beta PortfolioTM can cash flow match net Retired Lives with certainty, reduce the volatility of the funded ratio and stabilize the funded status.
+As a result, the core portfolio for a liability objective should be a Liability Beta PortfolioTM.